What is Business Insurance?

 Does a Sole Proprietor Need Insurance?

-An advantage in having Business Insurance
+What is The advantage in having Business Insurance?

 Protecting your Business from Disasters

-Is having Business Insurance in Online Retailers
+Is Business Insurance Necessary for Online Retailers and Internet Businesses?

 Types of Business Insurance Coverage

-1. Professional Liability
+1. Professional Liability Insurance:

 This form of insurance is also known as Errors and Omissions ( E&O) insurance, which covers businesses from negligence claims or damages to others due to failing in performing their job.
 Professional liability insurance is typically arranged on a claims-made basis, which means coverage is only for claims filed during the policy period.
 Professional liability insurance does not provide coverage for a criminal prosecution, or all forms of legal liability under civil law, only the listed inclusions in the policy.

-2. Property Insurance
+2. Property Insurance:

 Property insurance is a must whether you own or lease its space.
 This insurance coverage covers equipment, furniture, and inventory in the event of a fire, storm or theft.
 However, this form of insurance does not provide coverage for floods and earthquakes.

-5. Product Liability Insurance
+4. Product Liability Insurance :

 Businesses that manufacture products for sale on the market should carry product liability insurance.
 Yet, businesses that take every possible way to secure that their products are safe, it can still cause damage to others by one of its products.
 Product liability protects businesses in such instances.

-6. Commercial Auto
+5. Commercial Auto Insurance :

 Many business corporations used vehicles to conduct business.
 Commercial auto provides protection for vehicles that are used in operating a business against physical damage and liability.
 Usually, your personal auto policy does not provide coverage for this form of insurance.
 Commercial auto provides similar coverage just like your personal auto policy.
 The coverages are Liability, collision, comprehensive, medical payments (PIP) uninsured and underinsured motorist.
 However, there are also differences between commercial auto and personal auto policy, such as eligibility, coverage, limits, and exclusions.